Byrdseed

 Now let’s explore how we can put students into a state of curiosity.

-But even for people who we might not consider very curious, we can still put them into a temporary “state” of curiosity and get that dopamine flowing.
+Even for folks who we might not consider very curious, we can still put them into a temporary “state” of curiosity and get that dopamine flowing.

 We Have To Know Something

-Simply put: we have to give students enough information for them to become curious about the missing information.
+Simply put, we have to give students enough information for them to become curious about the missing information – or they won’t even realize they’re missing information!

-In the previous article, one test subject was made curious through Beatles trivia.
+In this curiosity study, one test subject was made curious through Beatles trivia.
 He already knew enough about the Beatles for this trivia to interest him.
-If he knew nothing, that same trivia would have been a bore.
+If he knew nothing about The Fab Four, that same trivia would have been a total bore.

 If we want students to become curious, we must prepare that curiosity with sufficient context.